Leopold Maxse: Life

 Maxse was deeply involved in the Dreyfus affair and almost single-handedly via the National Review made the affair a cause célèbre in the United Kingdom.
-Between June 1898-November 1899, the National Review ran at least least articles per month about the Dreyfus affair.
-In August 1898, Maxse in what was described as "a brilliant piece of sheer detective genius" was the first to expose as a forgery the documents offered up by the war minister Jacques Marie Eugène Godefroy Cavaignac that supposedly proved the guilt of Captain Alfred Dreyfus.
-Maxse was firmly convinced of the innocence of Captain Dreyfus, whom he described as the victim of an anti-Semitic conspiracy and was relentless in championing his cause.
+The British historian Ann Perry noted that the Dreyfus affair attracted almost as much media attention in the United Kingdom as it did in France as after initially ignoring the subject by 1898 the British public was deeply engrossed in the story of l'affaire, which she credited to Maxse relentless championing of the Dreyfusard cause in The National Review.
+In turn, Maxse had learned about the Dreyfus affair from Clemenceau, who as a journalist, lawyer and a politician had fought for the Dreyfusard cause, all the more so as the anti-Dreyfusards tended to represent groups that Clemenceau disliked such as the Roman Catholic Church.
+Between June 1898-November 1899, the National Review ran at least least three articles per each month about the Dreyfus affair.
+In August 1898, Maxse in what was described as "a brilliant piece of sheer detective genius" was the first to expose as a forgery the documents offered up by the French war minister Jacques Marie Eugène Godefroy Cavaignac that supposedly proved the guilt of Captain Alfred Dreyfus.
+Maxse was firmly convinced of the innocence of Captain Dreyfus, whom he described as the victim of an anti-Semitic conspiracy within the French Army and was relentless in championing his cause.
 At a time of Anglo-French tensions caused by the Fashoda Incident, the Prime Minister, Lord Salisbury, expressed the wish that Maxse cease annoying the French government with his claims there was an anti-Semitic conspiracy to frame Dreyfus as a spy for Germany and the real spy was another French Army officer, Ferdinand Esterhazy.
 Maxse ignored Salisbury's request and continued with his Dreyfusard campaign.
 Maxse sought to win the sympathy of the readers of the National Review by publishing in English translation the letters written by Dreyfus from his prison cell on Devil's Island to his wife and vice versa.
+The emphasis in The National Review was on Dreyfus as a "good Jew", a French patriot and a honorable man who deeply loved his wife and family..
 Unlike other British newspapers like the Times, Maxse in the National Review engaged in the "whodunit" aspect of the affair, treating the case as a mystery to be solved along with colorful references to spies, veiled women, mysterious deaths and forgeries.